suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * All dependency manifests should be present before any payload is fetched.
 * In some applications, payloads must be fetched and validated prior to installation.

-There are several fundamental assumptions that inform the model of the Boot Procedure workflow:
+There are several fundamental assumptions that inform the model of the Invocation Procedure workflow:

 * Compatibility must be checked before any other operation is performed.
 * All dependencies and payloads must be validated prior to loading.